d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

     return error / self.val_batch_idx
 ```

-Below we define our `objective` to be optimized which is parameterized by the hyperparameter configuration `config`,
+We optimize validation error with respect to the hyperparameter configuration `config`,
-consisting of `batch_size` and the `learning_rate`.
-It returns the
+consisting of `batch_size` and `learning_rate`.
+For each evaluation, we train our model
-validation error after training our neural network form Chapter  :numref:`sec_alexnet` for `epochs` epochs.
+for `max_epochs` epochs, then compute and return its validation error:

 ```{.python .input  n=7}
 %%tab pytorch, mxnet, tensorflow